 Winter months call for warm suede or leather boots to beat the chill.
 We often invest in classy and trendy suede or sheepskin boots for winter fashion.
-These are high on the style quotient while giving great utility in winter months.
+These are high on the style quotient while giving great utility in the winter months.
 However, wearing Bearpaw boots in winter snow and rain also calls for proper cleaning to preserve their life.

 Cleaning leather boots is easier than Bearpaw boots.
 We all know of several leather cleaning creams and oils that can help.
 But, when it comes to Bearpaw boots most of us are clueless.
 Suede uppers are not very easy to clean using traditional methods.
 Look at this guide to learn how to keep your favorite, expensive Bearpaw boots in brand new condition always.